-- 227,200 homes
+- 227.200 homes

-- 4,000,000 sgm of industrial and warehousing floor space; and
+- 4,000,000 sqm of industrial and warehousing floor space; and

-- 2.450,000 sam of office floor space.
+- 2,450,000 sqm of office floor space.

-The Plan identifies a number of 'strategic locations' which will make significant contributions to development requirement sets out above.
-The City Centre is one of the ten identified strategic locations and this area will specifically be focused on as being the primary business location in the country outside London, as well as being required to deliver housing.
-Over the period 2015 - 2035, the policy sets a target for the City Centre of 1,250,000 sqm of new office floor space and around 40,000 new additional dwellings.
+The Plan identifies a number of 'strategic locations' which will make significant contributions to the development requirements set out above.
+The city centre is one of the 10 identified strategic locations and the focus for this area will be on developing a primary business location in the country outside London, as well delivering housing.
+Over the period 2015 - 2035, the policy sets a target for the city centre of 1,250,000 sqm of new office floor space and around 40,000 new additional dwellings.